TM & © 2011 Marvel Entertainment

 This is the original art.
 TM & © 2011 Marvel Entertainment.
 The background illustrations were removed by painting with white in Photoshop.

 Next increase the image contrast by using levels.
-Move the left (black point) slider to the right darkening any grey pixels in the file.
-Move the right (white point) slider to the left, removing any light highlight pixels.
+Move the left (black pointColor value in a image measuring 0,0,0.
+More) slider to the right darkening any grey pixels in the file.
+Move the right (white pointWhite point is the color and intensity of a device's brightest white.
+With printers, this is usually...
+More) slider to the left, removing any light highlight pixels.

 The edited file should be completely white or black.
 Here is a close up view.